hippyhippoyah/OpenCV-Game-Integration/README.md

   - **Direction Changes**
   - **Attacks**
 - **Simple Game Environment**: The game runs in a basic environment created using Pygame.
+- **Socket Input**: This script pumps the data into a socket in port 5052, which can be used from a c# or c++ application or a game engine (Unity or Godot) to access the data.

 ## Getting Started